 Know the Deadlines to Submit a FAFSA

-Your teen should complete a new FAFSA every year.
+Your student should complete a new FAFSA every year.

-The annual opening date for submitting a FAFSA changed in 2016 to October 1.
+The annual opening date for is October 1.
 Although Federal funds don’t run out, submit a FAFSA as soon as possible to avoid missing other critical deadlines (see below).